-There are limitations to how far we can stretch ourselves here, but these limitations should be pushed to their absolute brink to give us the widest audience range possible.
+There are limitations – we can’t create brand loyalty in every market out there – but these limitations should be pushed to their absolute brink to give us the widest audience range possible.

 Breaks the Chains of the Mundane

-I have to point out here, there is a huge difference between rebranding to avoid stagnation vs. rebranding out of fatigue, monotony or indifference.
-Make sure you’re rebranding for the right reasons.
+There is a huge difference between rebranding to avoid stagnation vs. rebranding out of fatigue, monotony or indifference.
+Make sure you’re doing it for the right reasons.

 With an effective rebranding, there can be new, exciting energy that shines through in campaigns and projects.
-This can make a huge difference for a brand’s overall outlook.
+This makes a huge difference for a brand’s overall outlook.